 At the most basic level, it joins calls automatically, records the full conversation, and produces a speaker-labeled transcript tied directly to the video.
 That alone changes how meetings feel.
 You are no longer juggling listening, note-taking, and participation at the same time.

-Where tl;dv starts to pull ahead of lightweight AI note-takers is in what happens after the meeting ends.
+Where tl;dv pulls ahead of lightweight AI note-takers is in what happens after the meeting ends.
 Instead of leaving you with a long transcript or a vague summary, it gives you structure.
 You can jump to specific moments, clip sections to share, or search across meetings for recurring topics and decisions.
 Over time, this turns meetings into a working library rather than a collection of forgotten recordings.

-On top of all this sits Ask tl;dv, which is where the AI becomes more than just something decorative to put on the homepage.
+On top of all this sits Ask tl;dv, which is where the AI becomes more than something decorative to put on the homepage.

 Playbooks and AI coaching build on that same structure.
 Teams can define what good looks like for a particular type of call, sales discovery, onboarding, training, or support, and tl;dv can review meetings against those expectations.
+That is a Business plan feature.

 For sales teams, that might mean tracking whether key questions were asked or objections were handled.